rgraciano/echo-sonos/README.md

 2. In the Lambda console, look to the upper right.
 Make sure "N. Virginia" is selected, because not every zone supports Alexa yet.
 3. Create a new Lambda function.
 Skip the blueprint.
 4. Pick any name you want, and choose runtime Node.js.
 5. Go into this repo's [lambda/src](lamda/src) directory and copy options.example.js to options.js.
 Edit options.js to have your DynDNS hostname, your port, and the Alexa App ID you just copied.
+Also specify the default room, service, and if you want Advanced Mode turned on.
 6. In lambda/src, zip up everything.
 On Mac/Linux, `cd src; chmod a+r *.js; zip src.zip *.js`.
 Make sure you don't capture the folder, just the files.
 7. Choose to upload the zip file for src.zip.
 8. The default handler is fine.
 Create a new role of type Basic Execution Role.
 Pick smallest possible memory and so on.
 9. Click Next to proceed.
 Once created, click "Event Sources".
 10. Add a source.
 Choose "Alexa Skills Kit".
 11. Test it out.
 I included a test blueprint in this repo.
 Click "Test" and copy/paste this repo's [lambda/play_intent_testreq.json](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/lambda/play_intent_testreq.json) to test.
 It will trigger the "test" preset in your presets.json file on your Sonos server.
 Don't forget to replace the Alexa App Id again.
+12. For Advanced Mode you also need to give Lambda permission to access DynamoDB for storing the current room and service settings.
+Simply click on your AWS Dashboard account name in the upper right corner, Security Credentials, close the popup message, click Roles on the left, click on lambda_basic_execution, click Attach Policy, click the checkbox next to AmazonDynamoDBFullAccess, and click Attach Policy at the bottom of the screen.

 # Connect Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.
 2. Go back into the Alexa Skill console, open your skill, click "Skill Information", choose Lambda ARN and paste that ARN string in.
 3. Now you're ready to put it all together.
 Try "Alexa, use Sonos to play test"

+# Optonal Features can be enabled in options.js
+  defaultRoom: 'Kitchen',	      // Allows you to specify a default room to use when one is not specified in the utterance
+  defaultMusicService: 'apple',   // Supports presets, library, apple, spotify, or deezer
+  advancedMode: true              // Allows you to specify and change default rooms and music services.
+Requires additional AWS setup

 # Optional Security Features
 echo-sonos supports both HTTPS and basic auth, for those concerned with opening their Sonos server to the Internet.  options.example.js has flags and configuration information for both features.
 For HTTPS support, set "useHttps" to "true" and check to make sure the port is still correct.
 For basic auth, change the "auth" variable and replace the username and password with your own.